 My one wish for the pockets: I would prefer a left-handed and right-handed version so both panniers can have the pocket oriented toward the back.
 On bikes with minimal heel clearance the forward-facing pocket is less usable.

 The Link Pannier closes with a single buckle that secures a roll-top closure.
-I like this design – it’s quick and easy to get gear in and out during the day.
+I like this design because it’s quick and easy to get in and out of during the day.
 The resulting loop is also convenient for carrying the pannier by hand when it’s off the bike.

 The only drawback: it takes some care to make sure the closure is waterproof.
-You need to roll down the fabric several times, and if the pannier is too full it’s a struggle to do this correctly.
+You need to roll down the fabric several times, and if the pannier is too full this becomes a struggle.

-The REI Link Panniers fill a unique niche in the bikepacking space.
-Their 18 liter size is almost as large as a traditional touring pannier (the Ortlieb Back-Roller holds 20 liters), making it a viable alternative for riders on rugged and complex trips who need plenty of space.
-Two panniers combined hold 36 liters, plus whatever you can strap to the top of the rack – vastly more than any bikepacking seat bag.
+The Link Panniers offer a just-right capacity, in my opinion.
+The 18 liter size is almost as large as a traditional touring pannier (the Ortlieb Back-Roller holds 20 liters), making it a viable alternative for riders on rugged and complex trips who need more space than minimalist bikepacking bags provide.
+Two panniers together hold 36 liters plus whatever you can strap to the top of the rack, which is vastly more than any bikepacking seat bag.

 The bags hold their shape well even when partly empty, thanks to a plastic back panel and ballistic nylon bottom and the aforementioned compression straps.

 Each pannier is rated for up to twenty pounds of load.
 That’s similar to many standard panniers and is unlikely to limit your packing decisions, unless you like really heavy gear.
 The combined 40 pound rating may actually be more than your rack is rated for!

 REI says the Link Panniers offer “multilevel weather protection” via DWR-treated outer fabric, seam-sealed inner liners, and three drop-in stuff sacks that are DWR-treated and seam-sealed.